yavarguliyev/invoices_hub_express_js/README.md

 #### This Node.js application follows a monolithic architecture that is modular and scalable.
 It uses the principles of Domain-Driven Design (DDD) to ensure that the codebase is well-organized and follows the business domain logic.

-* Monolithic: While designed as a monolithic application, it’s built with an architecture that supports easy splitting into microservices should the need arise.
+* Monolithic: While designed as a monolithic application, it's built with an architecture that supports easy splitting into microservices should the need arise.
 * Modular: The application is divided into clear modules like orders, users, invoices, etc., each with its own responsibility.
 This makes it easy to extend the system with new features.
 * Layered Architecture: It follows a typical layered architecture pattern, separating concerns into layers such as the API layer (controllers), service layer, data access layer (repositories), and domain layer (models).
-* Asynchronous Processing: Worker threads and Redis are used for asynchronous processing, ensuring that long-running tasks (like email notifications) don’t block the main application flow.
+* Asynchronous Processing: Worker threads and Redis are used for asynchronous processing, ensuring that long-running tasks don't block the main application flow.
-* Event-Driven: The application utilizes RabbitMQ to handle domain events (e.g., order updates, user creation) asynchronously, enabling decoupled communication between components.
+* Event-Driven: The application utilizes RabbitMQ to handle domain events asynchronously, enabling decoupled communication between components.

 ---

 # 🧩🔄⚙️🌐 Interaction Flow in DDD and Architecture

 ![Interaction Flow in DDD and Architecture](./image/interaction-diagram.png)